Host: Dave Specht, National Development Manager for Family Dynamics, Wells Fargo Private Bank

 Today, I’m joined by Gary Shunk, Family Dynamics Consultant with Wells Fargo Private Bank.

-Gary, many of our clients have accumulated great wealth and hope to pass it on to their children and grandchildren.
-There’s a saying that conveys the difficulty of doing so in many cultures: “shirtsleeves to shirtsleeves in three generations.”
+Gary, many of our clients have accumulated great wealth and hope to pass it to their children and grandchildren.
+There’s a saying that conveys the difficulty of doing so in many cultures, “Shirtsleeves to Shirtsleeves in 3 generations.”
 What does this saying actually mean and how can it be avoided?

-Well, Dave, that saying is quite common around the world.
-In Asia the saying is “rice paddies to rice paddies in three generations.”
-In Scandinavian countries it’s “clogs to clogs in three generations.”
-What this means is that the first generation creates the wealth, the second generation enjoys it, and the third typically squanders it and the family has to start the cycle over again.
+Well Dave, that saying is quite common around the world.
+In Asia the saying is, “rice paddies to rice paddies in 3 generations.”
+In the Scandinavian countries it’s, “clogs to clogs in 3 generations.”
+What this means is that the first generation creates the wealth, the second generation enjoys it and the third typically squanders it and the family has to start the cycle over again.

-That’s interesting that the phenomenon seems to happen across different cultures all over the world.
+That’s interesting that the phenomena seems to happen across different cultures all over the world.
 Is there anything that can keep a family from experiencing this cycle of ultimately losing their wealth?